willmorrison1/daRt/README.md

 ### SimulationFiles

-The "SimulationFiles" object contains all information on the files that will be loaded, based on the provided "SimulationFilter".
+The “SimulationFiles” object contains all information on the files that will be loaded, based on the provided “SimulationFilter”.
 It is used to explore the DART output directory structure.
 First define the simulation directory.
-For this example, 'simulationDir' is a relative directory (based on the github data provided) and consists of one simulation.
+For this example, ‘simulationDir’ is a relative directory (based on the github data provided) and consists of one simulation.

 ``` r
 #define the simulation directory
 simulationDir <- "man/data/cesbio"
 ```

-If you install the package using devtools::install\_github then the "cesbio" simulation files will not be available automatically.
-To use these files, get them from github manually or use your own 'cesbio' simulation which is shipped with the DART model by default.
+If you install the package using devtools::install\_github then the “cesbio” simulation files will not be available automatically.
+To use these files, get them from github manually or use your own ‘cesbio’ simulation which is shipped with the DART model by default.

 The simulation directory should be the base directory of the simulation.
-E.g. within 'simulationDir' there should be the simulation 'input' and 'output' directories.
+E.g. within ‘simulationDir’ there should be the simulation ‘input’ and ‘output’ directories.

 ``` r
 list.files(simulationDir)
 #> [1] "input"  "output"
 ```

 Now we have the simulation directory clarified, explore the files in the simulation that correspond to this filter

 ``` r
 simFiles <- daRt::getFiles(x = simulationDir, sF = sF)
 ```

-Explore the output of this to check we happy to continue and load the data. daRt::getFiles is essentially a 'dry-run' of the data extraction
+Explore the output of this to check we happy to continue and load the data. daRt::getFiles is essentially a ‘dry-run’ of the data extraction

 ``` r
 files(simFiles)